-There are certain instances in which the College has a broader obligation to the College community and may need to override an individual's request for privacy or a request that the College not investigate a matter.
+There are certain instances in which the College has a broader obligation to the College community and may need to override an individual's request for privacy or a request that the College not investigate a matter or a request to not continue with an investigation where a Complaining Party is unwilling to participate in further investigation.
 Because such requests could impact the College's ability to appropriately address and resolve the behavior in question, the College will weigh these requests very carefully.